 Protocol:

-4. When then next request is received, primary piggybacks the Commit of last message with Prepare message.
-If next there is no next message primary timeouts and sends only the Commit message to replicas at regular intervals.
+message.
+If next there is no next message primary timeouts and sends only the Commit message to replicas at regular intervals. - When Backup receives

 View Change